 Anyone may contact the diocesan intake officer to report concerns about the behavior of a member of the clergy (priests, deacons, bishops).
 This initiates a process to hold clergy accountable for their behavior.

-The Rev. Canon d'Rue Hazel is the Intake officer for the Diocese of Upper South Carolina.
+The Rev. Canon Stephen J. Rhoades is the interim intake office for the Episcopal Diocese of Upper South Carolina.

-Contact her by e-mail, phone or in person by appointment:
+Contact him by e-mail, phone, or in person by appointment:

 The intake officer will:

 Please note: Effective July 1, 2011, members of the clergy are required to report to the intake officer anything that may constitute an offense and to cooperate with the clergy disciplinary process.